deffi/unisport-abrechnung/readme.md

 Download the official template from the Unisport website and place it in a directory of your choice.

-Copy the configuration example (unisport-abrechnung.example.toml) to unisport-abrechnung.toml, place it in the same directory as the template, and edit it to match your data.
-Note that for class.hourly_fee, only specific values are allowed because the value is used to select the column in the form.
+Copy the configuration example (doc/unisport-abrechnung.example.toml) to unisport-abrechnung.toml, place it in the same directory as the template, and edit it to match your data.
+Note that for class.hourly\_fee, only specific values are allowed because the value is used to select the column in the form.

 You may also want to create a shortcut to the abrechnung.py file.